-Abstract-This paper presents an objective comparative evaluation of layout analysis and recognition methods for scanned historical books.
-It describes the competition (modus operandi, dataset and evaluation methodology) held in the context of ICDAR2013 and the 2nd International Workshop on Historical Document Imaging and Processing (HIP2013), presenting the results of the evaluation of five methods - three submitted and two state-of-the-art systems (one commercial and one opensource).
-Three scenarios are reported in this paper, one evaluating the ability of methods to accurately segment regions, one evaluating segmentation and region classification (with a text extraction goal) and the other the whole pipeline including recognition.
-The results indicate that there is a convergence to a certain methodology, in terms of layout analysis, with some variations in the approach.
-However, there is still a considerable need to develop robust methods that deal with the idiosyncrasies of historical books, especially for OCR.
+Abstract-This paper presents an objective comparative evaluation of layout analysis methods for scanned historical newspapers.
+It describes the competition (modus operandi, dataset and evaluation methodology) held in the context of ICDAR2013 and the 2nd International Workshop on Historical Document Imaging and Processing (HIP2013), presenting the results of the evaluation of five submitted methods.
+Two stateof-the-art systems, one commercial and one open-source, are also evaluated for comparison.
+Two scenarios are reported in this paper, one evaluating the ability of methods to accurately segment regions and the other evaluating the whole pipeline of segmentation and region classification (with a text extraction goal).
+The results indicate that there is a convergence to a certain methodology with some variations in the approach.
+However, there is still a considerable need to develop robust methods that deal with the idiosyncrasies of historical newspapers.

-Keywords - performance evaluation; page segmentation; region classification; layout analysis; recognition; OCR; datasets; historical documents;
+Keywords - layout analysis; performance evaluation; page segmentation; region classification; datasets; historical documents; newspapers;